A Guide to Lourmarin: The Prettiest Village in Provence

 Throughout Provence are endless vineyards, most of which you can drive up to for a free wine tasting (and then purchase bottles onsite).
 On the edge of Lourmarin sits one such vineyard, Château Constantin, a family run estate purchased in 2016 and currently working to convert the estate to organic.
 You can visit Château Constantin from Monday to Saturday – 10am to 1pm and 3pm to 6:30pm.

-If you love strolling through charming streets, you will find yourself happy as a clam in Lourmarin.
-The petit village is lined with charming boutique after charming boutique, and you can spend a few hours wandering through the shops and sharing pleasantries with the boutique owners.
+Lourmarin is lined with charming boutique after charming boutique, and you can spend a few hours wandering through the shops and sharing pleasantries with the boutique owners, as well as purchasing the best French souvenirs to bring home from your travels.

-A few of my favorite shops in Lourmarin are:
+Some of my favorite boutiques in Lourmarin are:

 FRANC 1884: For gorgeous lavender spindles